Spring Break Away 2017 - Vienna and Krakow

-Course: PSYCH 204-B Science, Psychology and the Holocast
+Course: PSYC 204-B Science, Psychology and the Holocast

 Professor: Dr. Leswin Laubscher (firstname.lastname@example.org)

 Prerequisites: The course is open to all, no prerequisites

 Max enrollment: 20 students

 More information: See Dr. Laubscher, 215 Rockwell Hall